Mattheus85/BarkPark/project_documents/design_document.md

    complexity in general.
 4. How do we want to store location data?
    1. Possibilities include geographical coordinates, city names, etc.
+5. When a User deletes their account, should we also delete all reviews they have written and/or all parks they may have added?
+   1. If we leave the reviews, how do we handle the associated UserId (if this is indeed how we implement the Review model)

 ## 3. Use Cases

-U1. *As a Bark Park customer, I want to view a list of all parks*
+U1. *As a customer, I want to view a list of all parks*

-U2. *As a Bark Park customer, I want to view a list of all nearby parks when I search by location*
+U2. *As a customer, I want to view a list of all nearby parks when I specify a location*

-U3. *As a Bark Park customer, I want to view a filtered list of parks when I search by tags*
+U3. *As a customer, I want to view details and reviews for a park when I select it*

-U4. *As a Bark Park customer, I want to view a sorted and filtered list of parks when I search by reviews*
+U4. *As a customer, I want to view a list of all locations with parks*
+___

-U5. *As a Bark Park customer, I want to view details and reviews for a park*
+U5. *As a new customer, I want to create a user account with a username, email, and password*

-U6. *As a new Bark Park customer, I want to create a user account*
+U6. *As a customer, I want to view my user account*

-U7. *As a Bark Park customer, I want to edit my user account*
+U7. *As a customer, I want to edit my user account*

-U8. *As a Bark Park customer, I want to delete my user account*
+U8. *As a customer, I want to delete my user account*

-U9. *As a Bark Park customer, I want to log in/out of my user account*

-U10. *As a Bark Park customer, I want to submit a park creation request*
+___

-U11. *As a Bark Park customer, I want to submit a park deletion request*
+U8. *As a customer, I want to create a review of a park*

-U12. *As a Bark Park customer, I want to submit a park update request*
+U9. *As a customer, I want to view my review of a park*

-U13. *As a Bark Park customer, I want to create a review of a park*
+U10. *As a customer, I want to edit my review of a park*

-U14. *As a Bark Park customer, I want to edit my review of a park*
+U11. *As a customer, I want to delete my review of a park*

-U15. *As a Bark Park customer, I want to delete my review of a park*
+U11. *As a customer, I want to view a sorted and filtered list of parks that each have an average rating equal to or greater than a review rating value I provide*

 ## 4. Project Scope

-*Clarify which parts of the problem you intend to solve.
-It helps reviewers know what questions to ask to make sure you are solving for what you say and stops discussions from getting sidetracked by aspects you do not intend to handle in your design.*

 ### 4.1.
 In Scope

-1. Retrieve a list of all nearby parks
+1. Retrieve a list of all parks known to the service
-2. Retrieve a list of parks sorted and/or filtered by preference
+2. Retrieve a list of parks filtered and sorted by location and/or average rating
+3. Retrieve a list of locations with available parks
+4. Create, edit, and delete a user account
-3. Create, delete, and edit a review for a specific park
+5. Create, edit, and delete a review for a park
-4. Submit a request to create, remove, or edit a specific park

 ### 4.2.
 Out of Scope

+1. Allow users to add, remove, or update existing parks
+   1. This could be done directly with permissions or through a request system handled by admins
+2. User log in/out functionality.
+   1. Will require frontend to pass user id or name without authentication for now
+3. Require user to log in and be authenticated to edit or delete their user account
+   1. Can be added later to applicable API Gateways with AWS Cognito
+4. Require customer to log in and be authenticated to create, edit, or delete a review
+   1. Can be added later to applicable API Gateways with AWS Cognito
-1. User ability to *favorite* a park and persist this information in the database
+5. User ability to *favorite* a park and persist this information in the database
-2. User ability to upload photos
+6. User ability to upload photos for a park
+   1. This can be integrated later with Cloudinary or a similar service
-3. Integration with a mapping api (like Google maps) to generate driving directions
+7. Integration with an api to generate driving directions or show the park on a map
+   1. This can be integrated later with Mapbox or a similar service
-4. Donation option to support local government maintenance of the park
+8. Donation option to support local government maintenance of the park
-5. Ranking system for *most popular* dogs in each park
+9. Ranking system for *most popular* dogs in each park
-6. Allow customer to submit requests to add, remove, or update existing parks

 # 5. Proposed Architecture Overview

-*Describe broadly how you are proposing to solve for the requirements you described in Section 2.*

-*This may include class diagram(s) showing what components you are planning to build.*

-*You should argue why this architecture (organization of components) is reasonable.
-That is, why it represents a good data flow and a good separation of concerns.
-Where applicable, argue why this architecture satisfies the stated requirements.*
+This initial iteration will provide the minimum viable product (MVP) including retrieving a list of parks, retrieving a park and its specific reviews, and creating, retrieving, updating, and deleting user accounts and user reviews.

+We will use API Gateway and Lambda to create 11 endpoints (see API section of this document for more details) to handle the functionality necessary to satisfy our requirements.

+We will store parks, users, reviews, and locations in tables in DynamoDB.
+For simpler review list retrieval, we will store the list of reviews for a given park directly in the parks table.

+We will provide a basic web interface for customers to use the service.
+A main page will list all parks and provide links to search for parks by location and/or average rating and register a new user account.
+Any page listing parks will link off to pages per-park to view details and reviews and add a review.
+Review and user pages will also be provided and will provide links to update or delete.

 # 6. API

 ## 6.1.
 Public Models

-*Define the data models your service will expose in its responses via your *`-Model`* package.
-These will be equivalent to the *`PlaylistModel`* and *`SongModel`* from the Unit 3 project.*
+1. ParkModel
+2. LocationModel
+3. UserModel
+4. ReviewModel

-## 6.2. *First Endpoint*
+## Endpoints

 *Describe the behavior of the first endpoint you will build into your service API.
 This should include what data it requires, what data it returns, and how it